labs11-sleep-track/labs11-sleepTrack-BE/README.md

 Method used: **[PUT]** `api/daily/:id/`

-On Success: Returns updated array.
+On Success: Returns the updated array.

 Parameters: